Orange-OpenSource/ods-ios/docs/components/chips.md

 ### Single selection

 The option allows a single chip selection from a set of options.
-According to the type of selection (optinal or not), it is possible to accept at least one or zero selected chip.
+According to the type of selection (optional or not), it is possible to accept at least one or zero selected chip.

 #### Single selection, One chip selected